TritonDataCenter/node-fast/README.md

 ignored.
 As a result, though, these handlers may continue running even after this function has been called and client sockets are destroyed.

+#### onConnsDestroyed(callback): do work when all connections are destroyed

+This method pushes its `callback` argument on a queue of work to be done the next time the FastServer connection count goes to zero.
+If the connection count is already zero when `onConnsDestroyed` is called, the callback is invoked immediately.

+All callbacks pushed on the queue before the next time the connection count goes to zero are called in FIFO order the next time all connections are destroyed.
+Any callback pushed this way is called exactly once.

 ## Protocol overview